amolgavit26/PG-DAC-FEB-25/MS_Dot-Net_Technologies/Project/Frontend/README.md

-# 🧑‍🔧 Car Service Platform – Frontend
+# 📦 Courier Management System – Frontend

-Welcome to the frontend of the **Car Service Booking Portal**, built with **React**, **React Bootstrap**, and **Axios**.
-This application allows users to book car service appointments, browse workshops, and give feedback.
-Admins can manage workshops and view all service requests.
+Welcome to the frontend of the **Courier Management System**, developed using **React**, **React Router**, and **Axios**.
+This platform allows users to place courier orders, view their dashboard, and let admins manage couriers, users, and feedback.

 ---

 ## 🚀 Features

 ### ✅ Authentication
-- **Signup** and **Login** functionality
+- Login and signup pages
-- JWT-based login using `localStorage`
+- JWT-based authentication stored in `localStorage`
-- Authenticated routes for service requests and admin dashboard
+- Protected routes for both user and admin dashboards

-### 🛠️ Workshop Management
+### 📦 Courier Order Management
+- Users can create courier delivery orders
-- View workshops without login
+- View order history in the dashboard
-- Admin can add, edit, delete workshops
-- Admin can view all service requests across workshops

-### 📅 Service Requests
-- Users can select a workshop and book a service appointment
+- Admins can view, update, and manage all orders

-- Choose issue details and preferred time slot
-- Admin has full visibility of all bookings
+### 👥 Admin Tools
+- View list of users and orders
+- Manage system-wide courier activities

-### 📋 Feedback & Contact
+### 📋 Contact & Feedback
-- Feedback form for rating and suggestions
+- Forms available for user queries and feedback
-- Contact form to reach out to the service team

 ---